spiral/docs/docs/en/basics/quick-start.md

 ```

 ### Controller Action
 Declare controller method and request filter instance.
-Since you use `FilterInterceptor` in your domain-core, the framework
+Since you filter implemented `HasFilterDefinition`, the Filters component
 will guarantee that filter is valid.
 Create `comment` endpoint to post message to a given post:

 ```php